Aina-Design-Corp/hsprojects.github.io/Readme.md

 * Hawaii State Island Social Enterprise Projects
-  >  Participatory problem solving of social and environmental issues that address real world problems while enlisting the talents of displaced and disadvantaged communities.
+  >  Participatory problem solving of social and environmental issues that address real world problems while enlisting the talents of displaced and disadvantaged communities

+  ** 'Āina in Schools